 the joints they assist, allows a degree of softening to the different fibres, making them more supple

 chances of incurring any weight lifting injuries decrease sharply.

 Muscles are wrapped in a small thin tissue called ‘fascia’.
 The fascia acts as a supporting sleeve for your muscles, but as we age.
 This sheath will begin to harden somewhat over time, and can restrict muscle growth.

 Stretching your major muscle groups and warming them up properly allows this sheath to become more supple and expand easier.

-Sometimes some athletes can experience muscles and tendons that actually become bound, generally, this usually happens early on in a weight lifters career, (I have experienced this myself).
+Some athletes can experience muscle and tendons that actually become bound: generally, this usually happens early on in a weight lifters career, (I have experienced this myself).